-DACA Still Alive: Supreme Court denies Trump administration appeal
+DACA Still Alive: Supreme Court denies Trump’s attempt to end DACA

-Hundreds of thousands of young immigrants can breathe a sigh of relief this week as the Supreme Court refused to hear the administration’s appeal of a federal judge’s Jan.
-9 injunction that halted Trump’s move to rescind the DACA program for Dreamers.
+Hundreds of thousands of young immigrants can breathe a sigh of relief this week as the Supreme Court rejected Trump’s move to rescind the DACA program for Dreamers.
 If you are a young immigrant in the United States here is what you currently need to know about DACA.

 Is DACA still in place?

 Yes!
-The Supreme Court has denied the appeal “without prejudice” until it has finished litigation in the lower courts.
-The decision upholds the January 9 2018 injunction by San Francisco-based U.S. District Judge William Alsup, who ruled that the DACA program must remain in place while the litigation is resolved.
+The Supreme Court has kept DACA’s program as it stands for now.
+The decision upholds the January 9, 2018 injunction by San Francisco-based U.S. District Judge William Alsup, who ruled that the DACA program must remain in place while the litigation was resolved.

 Can young people still apply for DACA?

 Only if you already are a Dreamer.
 This reprieve is for RENEWALS but we are going to look into whether brand new DACA applications might be accepted.

 If you aren’t currently enrolled in DACA please review the section below for alternatives.

 Yes!
 And you should.
 Until further notice renewal applications are being processed.
 If there is anything we can depend on with the Trump administration it’s that we can’t depend on anything it says: if you are within six months of your renewal date, renew now.
 Don’t wait.
 It is impossible to say how long this reprieve will last.
 AND TALK TO THE BEST IMMIGRATION LAWYER YOU CAN FIND BEFORE FILING!